SimonFinney/offset/content/questions.md

 ---
 personas:
-  - title: "Um...This is awkward."
+  - title: "This is awkward.
+You're, like, totally exposed."
     criteria:
       - 0
       - 1
       - 2

-  - title: "You're done!
-But you're exposing quite a bit."
+  - title: "But you're exposing quite a bit."
     criteria:
       - 3
       - 4

-  - title: "Nicely done!
+  - title: "Nice!
 With just a few changes, your data will be even more private."
     criteria:
       - 5
       - 6